 - E-tickets are not to be issued for more than nine (9) passengers in a ticket issue request.

-- Paper tickets must be issued for infants (not occupying a seat) on international itineraries.
-No tickets are issued for infants (not occupying a seat) on wholly domestic itineraries.
+- No tickets are issued for infants (not occupying a seat) on wholly domestic itineraries.
 E-tickets may be issued for other passengers in the PNR

 If your client has an e-ticket and is travelling domestically within Australia (flights QF400 and above),they are required to produce photographic identification at check in.

 If your client is travelling domestically and departing from an international terminal (flights QF001-QF399), and is 18 years of age or over, they will need to produce photographic identification that includes their full name.
 Your client's boarding pass will have a special 'D' (Domestic) sticker.
 Your client will need to sign their name in the space provided and may also be required to record details of their photographic identication.
 Your client will need to retain their boarding pass as they will need to present it at immigration and customs clearance points at the end of their journey.
 This is required to comply with the Migration regulations administered by the Department of Immigration and Multicultural and Indigenous Affairs (DIMIA).

 All forms of photographic identification must be valid at the time of travel.

 - National passport

 - Motor vehicle driver's licence issued under a law of the Commonwealth of Australia, or of an Australian State or Territory

 - A document that identifies you issued by:

 - an Australian State or Territory, or

 - by an authority of the Commonwealth of Australia, or an Australian State or Territory